-Encouraging a healthy weight for a healthy heartOctober 27th, 2013 in Pediatrics /
+Encouraging a healthy weight for a healthy heartOctober 27, 2013 in Medicine & Health / Pediatrics

 A healthy weight is the key to a healthy heart, and yet an estimated 1 out of 3 children is either overweight or obese in the U.S. During a special symposium Oct.
 27 at the American Academy of Pediatrics National Conference and Exhibition in Orlando, pediatricians discussed obesity and cardiovascular risk factors, public health policy, and how physicians can partner with families to improve children's weight.

 "Overweight children are more likely to become overweight adults," said Stephen Daniels, MD, FAAP, who will speak about cardiovascular health during the symposium, "Heavy Challenges for Healthy Hearts."

 Obesity in childhood and adulthood is associated with many health risks, including Type 2 diabetes, obstructive sleep apnea, high blood pressure, lipid abnormalities and high cholesterol.
 Left untreated, these conditions can lead to heart disease and other chronic health conditions, Dr. Daniels said.
 The AAP has endorsed guidelines from the National Heart, Lung and Blood Institute which recommend all children undergo cholesterol screening once between the ages of 9 and 11, and again between the ages of 17 and 21.

 The guidelines are based on research showing that early atherosclerosis exists in young patients with elevated cholesterol.
 In addition, lipid disorders are common in children and linked to childhood obesity.
 The testing is helping pediatricians to monitor and intervene to minimize the effects of weight and an unhealthy lifestyle on overall health.